 Whether you see it coming from a mile away, or it comes as a complete shock, being laid off can rock your world.

 To help you find a job after being laid off, we created a step-by-step list of X things to do the first week after being laid off.

-Follow the simple steps and you’ll be organized, calmer, and on the path towards finding a new job, even if you still feel like you don’t know which end is up.
+Follow the simple steps and you’ll be organized, calmer, and on the path toward finding a new job, even if you still feel like you don’t know which end is up.